hodyroff/scs-training/registry.md

 ### Assignments

-1. Upgrade one of the instances created in previous assignments to newes Harbor version
+1. Upgrade one of the instances created in previous assignments to newest Harbor version
 2. Verify functionality, access and image presence

 ## 12. Summary and Next Steps